-Fees at reverse psychology are set well below the Australian Psychological Societies recommended rate of $212 per hour.
-Because we understand that between mortgage rate increases, tight family budgets, floods, illness and everyday hurdles in life, not everyone can afford psychological care.
+Fees at reverse psychology are set well below the Australian Psychological Societies recommended rate.
+Because we understand that between mortgage payments, rent, tight family budgets, floods, illness and everyday hurdles in life, not everyone can afford psychological care.

 My Fees are set at a number of rates, because I see people under a variety of schemes as set out below:

 At present clients referred with a Mental Health Care Plan (MHCP) will be Bulk Billed; and will continue to be Bulk Billed for the duration of the referral; and the approved or extended sessions for that referral.
 Please note that this offer is for a limited time only.

 Eligibility for this scheme is based on the diagnosis given by your GP and is not income tested.
 Most common disorders are eligible.
 These include anxiety, depression, panic attacks, sleep problems and adjustment disorders.
 Up to 10 individual sessions with a psychologist can be claimed in a twelve-month period.

 Medicare Rebated sessions can be accessed in three easy steps:

 - Visit your GP and discuss your concerns;